andyautida14/personal-website/content/blog/hello-world/hello-world.md

 tags: website updates
 ---

 Several years ago, I bought the domain for this website planning of turning it into some sort of a personal portfolio and blogging website.
 Then I quickly made a very simple page with my face, name and link to my social accounts.
-It's very crude and has no useful content whatsoever, but I'm quite satisfied with what I've accomplished so far.
+It's very crude and has no useful content whatsoever, but I'm still quite satisfied with what I've managed to accomplish that time.
 I just have slowly add more functionality and content over time to turn it into an awesome blog, right? ...Right?

 {% image "./initial-website.png", "What this website looks like before." %}

-Well, it should be obvious by now that I haven't made any improvements to it since it was initially created.
+Well, it should be obvious by now that I haven't made any improvements to it since its initial creation.
 It's not because I am a perfectionist who eventually got overwhelmed trying to make the perfect blog site, or a super-busy individual who has a lot of responsibilities in life.
 I just somehow lost interest in it and moved on to other things that hold my interest more.
-Also, I vaguely felt that I don't have anything to show for.
-I am yet to have stories that other people might find interesting to read.
+Also, I vaguely felt that I don't have anything to show for yet.
+I don't have stories that other people might find interesting to read.

 ## Coherence of the Scattered Interests